-The NOAA Fisheries Southeast Fisheries Science Center, in collaboration with other agencies and entities, conducts monitoring and assessment projects to support CERP.
-In FY 2016, funding from NOAA's National Marine Fisheries Service supported scientific activities to determine the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
-This fisheries research, which will continue in FY 2017, examines the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.
+The NOAA Southeast Fisheries Science Center, in collaboration with other agencies and entities, conducts monitoring and assessment projects to support CERP.
+In FY 2017, NOAA's National Marine Fisheries Service supported scientific activities to determine the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
+This fisheries research, which will continue in FY 2018, examines the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.